 4. Know and understand your numbers

 Small business owners are often not accountants—and they don’t need to be.
-But they do need to get a handle on their business’s finances.
+But they do need to get a handle on their small business finances.
 Author Richard Weinberger says, “A lack of knowledge of basic finance is a common—and dangerous—mistake.
 Too many business owners don’t understand their own finances, and have no idea what products or services make the most profit.”

-Why should I know my financials?
+Why should I understand my small business finances?

 Are your financials simply the monetary value of your income and expenses, and your profits and losses?
 Or do they mean more than that—is it also how you earn and spend your money, where and when you make or spend this money?
 Here we’ll look at why it’s important to know your financials as a small business owner.

 Most small business owners associate their business’s financials with something that banks require you to grant credit or to open an account.
 However, your financials mean much more than this.
 At a high level, your financials refer to important reports or statements that offer you great insights into the financial health of your business.
 It’s important to know what these are and where they come from so that you’re aware of how your business is doing at any given time.

 Enjoy less admin, more automation, simplified payroll, and get paid faster with Sage 50cloud.